| Core-Business

 For Phase 2 we teamed up with one of our strategic partners, IOD-PARC and the final evaluation report – a synthesis of more than 30 individual evaluative reports that we have supported in various ways - was presented at the 4th High Level Forum on Aid Effectiveness in Busan, Korea www.aideffectiveness.org/busanhlf4

-Results Based Management and Measurement Systems must build on clear strategic planning, where institutional strategic priorities and accountabilities are aligned with the results that matter most.
+Robust results based management and measurement systems must build on clear strategic planning, where institutional strategic priorities and accountabilities are aligned with the results that matter most.
 An organizational analysis, conducted in a participative process, can help clearly identify which results matter most.

-We have conducted organizational a performance assessment of the Central American Bank for Regional Economic Integration (CABEI) for example.
-We have helped the Egyptian Environment Protection Agency think through their business strategy and develop a balanced scorecard to enable tracking of the most important results.
-We have also developed an approach and methodology for capacity assessments of humanitarian NGOs for Danida, and applied it to five major NGOs.
+We have for example also developed an approach and methodology for capacity assessments of humanitarian NGOs for Danida, and applied it to five major NGOs.

 Systems and processes for results based management must be designed for decision-making, institutional learning and accountability.
 Methods, systems and reporting must be developed with this in mind.